 # taskset -p mask pid

-Bind a virtual NIC to DPDK
+Bind a Virtual NIC to DPDK

 DPDK requires a direct NIC access into user space.
-VirtIO vhost-user backend is exposing the virtio network device in user space.

-vhost-user is a library that implements the vhost protocol in user space.
-Vhost-user library allows to expose a VirtIO backend interface into user space.
+VirtIO vhost-user backend is exposing the Virtio network device in user space.
+The vhost-user is a library that implements the vhost protocol in user space.
+The vhost-user library allows you to expose a Virtio backend interface into user space.

-vhost-user library defines the structure of messages that are sent over a unix socket to communicate with the VirtIO net device backend (vhost-net kernel driver is using ioctls instead)
+The vhost-user library defines the structure of messages that are sent over a UNIX socket to communicate with the Virtio net device backend (vhost-net kernel driver is using ioctls instead)(see Figure 2.33).